IMZihad21/nestjs-articles/20241111_Integrating_Stripe_Payment_Intent_in_NestJS_with_Webhook_Handling.md

 ### Key Notes:

 - The `PaymentReceiveService` is injected into the controller to handle all business logic related to payment processing.
-- We use Stripe’s official Node.js SDK to interact with Stripe’s API, managing payment intents and webhook events.
+- We use Stripeâ€™s official Node.js SDK to interact with Stripeâ€™s API, managing payment intents and webhook events.
 - The service includes robust error handling, logging, and status updates to ensure smooth operation in a production environment.

 ## Conclusion